jeffch19/Weather-Dashboard/README.md

 ## Description

 Use this webpage to search a city of your choice and check out the 5 day weather forecast!
+The page includes use of local storage as well if you would like to see previously searched cities.